-Aims and objectives :
+ms and objectives:

-Crimes take place in almost all societies.
-Therefore, almost every country has criminal laws.
-Criminal law of a country must contain the substantive criminal law, the procedural criminal law and law relating to evidence.
+must contain the substantive criminal law, the procedural criminal law and law relating to evidence.
 The basic core substantive criminal law in India is contained in the Indian Penal Code, 1860.
 The procedural criminal law is in the form of Code of Criminal Procedure.
-1973 and the evidence law has been codified in the Indian Evidence Act.
-1872.
+1973 and the evidence law has been codified in the Indian Evidence Act, 1872.
 It is necessary for the students of law to know these laws.
-The Indian Penal Code, 1860 has been divided under two parts-Criminal Law-I and Criminal Law-II which deal with general principles and specific offences respectively and are part of the syllabus of Seventh and Eight semesters in that order.
+The Indian Penal Code, 1860 has been divided under two parts - Criminal Law-I and Criminal Law-II which deal with general principles and specific offences respectively and are part of the syllabus of Seventh and Eight semesters in that order.

-- Nature and definition of crime - Crime and offence - Crime and Tort - 4.
+- Nature and definition of crime - 2.
+Crime and offence - Crime and Tort - 4.
 Criminal Law and Criminal Science - Principle of criminal liability Et actus non facit reum nisi mens sit rea.
 Applicability of this principle to India. - 6.
-Burden of proof on the prosecution presumption of innocence of accused - 7.
-Interpretation of Penal Statutes - Theories of Punishment Retributive, Expiatory, Deterrent, Preventive and Reformative. - Protection in respect of conviction for offences (Article 20, Constitution of India) - 10.
+Burden of proof on the prosecution presumption of innocence of accused - Interpretation of Penal Statutes - 8.
+Theories of Punishment Retributive, Expiatory, Deterrent, Preventive and Reformative. - Protection in respect of conviction for offences (Article 20, Constitution of India) - 10.
 Protection against arrest and detention in certain cases (Article 22, Constitution of India)

-- 1. Title and extent of operation of the Indian Penal Code (Section I) - Territorial jurisdiction (Sections 2, 3, 4) - 3.
+- Title and extent of operation of the Indian Penal Code (Section I) - 2.
+Territorial jurisdiction (Sections 2, 3, 4) - 3.
 Certain Laws not to be affected by the Indian Penal Code (Section 5) - 4 General explanations (Sections 6 to 52-A, Execpt section 34 to 38 which are part of Module 7) - 5.
 Punishments (Sections 53, 54, 55, 55-A, 57, 60, 63, 64, 65, 66, 67, 68, 69, 70, 71, 72, 73, 74, 75)

-- Stages of crime = (1) mental, (2) preparation, (3) attempt and (4) completion - Mental stage generally not punishable - 3 Preparation generally not punishable.
-But when is a preparation punishable? - 4.
-Inchoate crime Meaning and contents - 5 Attempt (1) Impossible, (2) Possible - 6.
+- 1. Stages of crime (1) mental, (2) preparation, (3) attempt and (4) completion - 2.
+Mental stage generally not punishable - 3.
+Preparation generally not punishable.
+But when is a preparation punishable? - Inchoate crime Meaning and contents - 5.
+Attempt (1) Impossible, (2) Possible - o.
 Impossible attempt Impossible attempt to body offence generally not punishable but impossible attempt to property offences generally punishable. - Possible attempt mainly sectpions 307 and 309.
-Possible attempt generally punishable - 8.
-Constitutionality of attempt of commit suicide section 309 ta cultura mendeng termengan di di
+Possible attempt generally punishable - 5 Constitutionality of attempt of commit suicide section 309